 ON THIS PAGE: You will find information about the number of children and teens who are diagnosed with Ewing sarcoma each year.
-You will read general information on surviving the disease.
+You will also read general information on surviving the disease.
 Remember, survival rates depend on several factors.
 Use the menu to see other pages.

 Each year, about 225 children and teenagers in the United States are diagnosed with a Ewing tumor, most of which will be Ewing sarcoma.
 Ewing tumors make up about 1% of all childhood cancers.
 Most Ewing tumors are diagnosed in teenagers; the average age of diagnosis is 15 years.
 However, the tumors can also affect children and young adults in their 20s and 30s.
 Almost all cases of Ewing sarcoma occur in white people.

 Survival rates also depend on other factors, including how far the tumor as spread.
 The overall 5-year survival rate for people with a Ewing tumor is 62%.
 If the tumor is found only in the area it began (called localized) the 5-year survival rate is slightly higher for children and teens with a tumor that has only spread to the nearby region (called regionally), the 5-year survival rate is 69%.
 If the tumor has spread at the time of diagnosis, the 5-year survival rate is about 37%.
 There are other factors that have been linked to higher survival rates for all stages of Ewing tumors, such as: being under age 10, a smaller size tumor, if the tumor is in an arm or leg, normal levels of the enzyme lactate dehydrogenase (LDH) in the blood, and if chemotherapy is effective.

 It is important to remember that statistics on the survival rates for children and teens with Ewing sarcoma are an estimate.
 The estimate comes from annual data based on the number of children and teens with this cancer in the United States.
 Also, experts measure the survival statistics every 5 years.
 So the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
-People should talk with their child’s or teen’s doctor if they have questions about this information.
+People should talk with their child’s or teen’s doctor if they any have questions about this information.
 Learn more about understanding statistics.